Resources for You

 The ultraviolet lamps, subject to the performance standard, produce radiation within a prescribed range of wavelengths and are intended for use in sunlamp products.

-Sunlamp products may incorporate different types of fluorescent lamps, reflector spot (RS) or High Intensity Discharge (HID) with different levels of energy output and radiation at different wavelengths.
+Sunlamp products for indoor UV tanning may incorporate different types of fluorescent lamps, reflector spot (RS) or High Intensity Discharge (HID) with different levels of energy output and radiation at different wavelengths.

-These products are recognized as hazardous and produce an estimated 1,800 hospital emergency room cases a year.
-This number is based on the average yearly estimate of injuries for 2009 and 2010 (the most recent years for which data are available).
-It is likely that the actual number of injuries may be higher because this estimate only includes cases that are initially treated in US hospital emergency departments.
-This estimate does not include cases that are treated in outpatient clinics, physicians' offices, or not medically treated at all.
+These products are recognized as hazardous and produce over 3,000 hospital emergency room cases a year.
+This number is based on the average yearly estimate of injuries for 2003 and 2012 (the most recent years for which data are available).
+It is likely that the actual number of injuries may be higher because this estimate only includes cases that are initially treated in US hospital emergency departments and reported to a central database.
+This estimate does not include cases that are treated in outpatient clinics, physicians' offices, not medically treated, or not reported.

-(Source: National estimates for tanning bed/booth-related injuries, 2009-2010 are from the National Electronic Injury Surveillance System – All Injury Program operated by the US Consumer Product Safety Commission in collaboration with the National Center for Injury Prevention and Control (NCIPC), CDC.
+(Source: National estimates for tanning bed/booth-related injuries, 2003 and 2012 are from the National Electronic Injury Surveillance System – All Injury Program operated by the US Consumer Product Safety Commission in collaboration with the National Center for Injury Prevention and Control (NCIPC), CDC.
 Estimates were computed by the Office of Statistics and Programming, NCIPC, CDC.)

 Overexposure to sunlamps and/or sunlamp products can cause eye and skin injury and allergic reactions.
 Repeated exposure may cause premature aging of skin and skin cancer.